hydra-genetics/hydra-genetics/docs/standards.md

 # Code standards
-Here is defined standards and conventions on how to write rules, configs, and other code in the hydra-genetics framwork.
+Here the standards and conventions are defined on how to write rules, configs, and other code in the hydra-genetics framework.

 ## Documentation
 ### README